Following a recommendation to fund a $270 million maintenance backlog to city parks, Mayor Ed Murray is backing a new tax to foot the bill.

 The mayor’s plan also aims to keep community centers open longer, fund facility upgrades, and potentially acquire more community centers, according to an outline of the proposal.
 The measure would additionally, “expand programming for seniors, people with disabilities and underserved populations,” as well as the development of fourteen new parks, and “provide funding for an urban parks partnership model to promote creative collaborations in downtown to activate parks with a focus on safety.”

 Following recommendations made by the Parks Legacy Plan Citizens Advisory Committee (PDF), Murray sent the legislation to the city council March 18.
 “The model, [is] implemented in sixteen jurisdictions already in Washington,” he said.

-If the proposal passes, homeowners with houses accessed at $400,000 would pay around $14 a month towards the metropolitan parks district, according to the Puget Sound Business Journal:
+If the proposal passes, homeowners with houses assessed at $400,000 would pay around $14 a month towards the metropolitan parks district, according to the Puget Sound Business Journal:

 The mayor’s proposal initially would raise $54 million in funding, allowing the city to begin to tackle a near $270 million backlog in maintenance to parks and community centers — roughly 300 projects in all — and to restore or expand popular community programs cut back during the recent recession.
 The plan largely reflects the recommendations of a city Parks Legacy Committee, which sent its proposal for a taxing district to the mayor at the end of February…